Unearth the Power of Peat

 The APT Advantage

 Natural peat has too many short-comings to be used as-is.
 Raw peat does not have favorable hydraulic characteristics because water simply doesn’t want to flow through it.
-As a result, when raw peat is used as a water remediation media, large amounts of sand must be added to maintain hydraulic conductivity in the bed.
+As a result, when raw peat is used as a water remediation media, large amounts of sand or other coarse material must be added to maintain hydraulic conductivity in the bed.
 Also, raw peat is dusty and difficult to wet, and its low density makes shipping a challenge.

 APT’s water remediation products harness the attractive qualities of peat while overcoming the shortfalls.
 APTsorb is a hardened granular media with a hydraulic conductivity of about 1 cm/sec.
 It is a robust media that can contend with variations in influent water.
 APTIVATOR is a spherical media that can be produced in a variety of sizes depending on system design and permeability parameters.
 Both APTsorb and APTIVATOR work without extra sand, so 100 percent of the treatment bed is dedicated to metals sequestration.